 Captain Chris Cahoon

 The Support Services Division includes Civil Process, Court Security, School Resource Officer Program and the Reserve Deputy Program.
-The Support Services Division is lead by one Lieutenant, with assistance of two sergeants that oversee daily operations of the Civil and Court Units.
+The Support Services Division is lead by one Captain, with assistance of two sergeants that oversee daily operations of the Civil, Court and School Resource Officers.

 COURT SERVICES UNIT